Tren Suburbano: A new project: the suburban railway

 Line 1 covers a route measuring 27 km from Mexico City's Buenavista Station to the State of Mexico's Cuautitlán.
 The section, which began commercial service on June 2, 2008 (after three weeks of fare-free trial operation), cost US$706 million to build, with the Mexican Federal Government contributing 55% of this investment.
 The inaugural demonstration trip of the service from Buenavista to Lechería Station and back again was made by then-President of Mexico, Felipe Calderón Hinojosa, and then-Governor of the State of Mexico (and eventual president of the country), Enrique Peña Nieto, with Calderón acting as the train's engineer.

 Line 1 was built on an existing at-grade railroad right of way.
 However, inside Mexico City itself on the approach to Buenavista Station, a considerable amount of grade separation, including below-grade excavation and new bridges, was necessary due to high density and traffic congestion.
 The construction elicited complaints by Mexico City residents who objected to having their neighborhoods split by the rail line, but the public supported the project overall.

 In addition to the track, the construction of Tren Suburbano also benefited from like-new electrification infrastructure already in place along most of the route, part of National Railways of Mexico (NdeM)'s Mexico City-Querétaro 25 kV 60 Hz mainline electrification completed in the 1990s but de-energized a few years later after NdeM was privatized.

-On August 24, 2005, Construcciones y Auxiliar de Ferrocarriles, S.A.
-(CAF) obtained a 30-year concession to supply rolling stock, build and operate the Tren Suburbano.
-The trains used on this service are electric trains built by CAF and are similar to the series 2000 trains of the Companhia Paulista de Trens Metropolitanos of São Paulo, Brazil.
+Corporate identity

+The iconography and graphic system of System 1 were developed by Alejandro Sarabia Parra, a graduate of the Universidad Autónoma Metropolitana-Azcapotzalco, after winning first place in the Una vía para diseñar competition.

+Rolling stock

+The rolling stock consists of trains known as EMU Cuautitlán-Buenavista, derived from the Renfe Class 447, with a track gauge of 1.435 m.
+The trains have a pantograph on the roof to receive the voltage of 25 kvolt AC supplied by means of a catenary.

+There are three types of cars in the suburban railway: driving motor car with cab (M), motor car without cab (N) and trailer car (R).
+They can be coupled to form 3- and 4-car trains, MRM and MRNM, respectively.
+In turn, trains can be coupled together up to a maximum of three units, whether MRM or MRNM, in any combination.

+Some significant characteristics of the trains are shown in the following table: